Nstamour-art/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

     pass
 ```

-This _run() method is executed when you use **File > Run** or the keyboard
+This _run() method is executed when you use the keyboard
-shortcut `Ctrl + Shift + X` while the EditorScript is the currently open
-script in the script editor.
-This keyboard shortcut is only effective when
-currently focused on the script editor.
+shortcut `Ctrl + Shift + X` while the EditorScript is the currently open script in the script editor.
+This keyboard shortcut is only effective when currently focused on the script editor.

 Scripts that extend EditorScript must be @tool scripts to function.